-Cash flows from financing activities generated cash of \$10,915 million; and used cash of \$102 million and \$515 million for the years ended December 31, 2017, 2016 and 2015, respectively.
+Cash flows from financing activities generated cash of \$10,919 million; and used cash of \$102 million and \$515 million for the years ended December 31, 2017, 2016 and 2015, respectively.

-In 2017, our primary source of financing cash flows was a contribution of \$7,400 million from GE to fund substantially all of the distribution made to BHGE for the special dividend paid to former Baker Hughes stockholders.
+In 2017, our primary source of financing cash flows was a contribution of \$7,400 million from GE to fund substantially all of the special dividend paid to former Baker Hughes stockholders.
 We also generated financing cash flows of \$3,950 million from debt issued through a private placement offering on December 11, 2017.
 We incurred issuance costs of \$26 million related to this debt issuance.